apita1423/whiskers-n-whole-beans/README.md

 ## Credits

 ### Code Used
+Whiskers N Whole Beans would be the first website I have ever built, so I relied on Code Institute's Love Running project to guide me through the process.
+Although I used it as a guide, I tweak the code to fit the website.
+For example, the menu in the navigation bar.
+The book here form was based on the Love Running project form, but tweaked it to fit the design of the website.

 ### Content
-- Content was written by Amanda Pita.
+Content was written by Amanda Pita.
-- Much of the content came from personal experiences.
+Much of the content came from personal experiences.
 For example, when I adopted Mo and Eva, I had to make an appointment before seeing them due to other cats being in the same house.
 I would later find out the reason for that, from personal experience, was because cats can become extremely stressful with changes in their environment.
 We moved from Ireland back to the States, and long story short there was a lot of vet visits due to an increase amount of stress.
 Also, I'm a librarian, so of course, I would name the cats after literary characters or authors.

 ### Media
 Mo and Eva image in the People page is from my personal photos.